awslabs/graphstorm/docs/source/install/env-setup.rst

 1. **Docker**: You need to install Docker in your environment following `Docker documentation <https://docs.docker.com/engine/install/>`_.

-Using Docker's convenience script you can install the Docker on a Linux machine using:
+Using Docker's convenience script you can install Docker on a Linux machine:

 .. code-block:: bash